Looking for memorable mother-daughter getaways? Here are the ten best places to travel with your mom this year.

 Washington DC

 “Step back, doors closing” became the soundtrack of my Sundays as the metro shuttled my mom and me through DC.
-We’d spend entire afternoons watching the orangutan at the National Zoo or getting lost in the National Museum Of Natural History.
+We’d spend entire afternoons watching the orangutan at the National Zoo or getting lost in the National Museum of Natural History.
 With bullheaded desperation, my mom also tried to get me interested in plants through the United States Botanic Garden.
 But alas, I only squealed for spring’s Tidal-flush of cherry blossoms.

 Washington DC is one of the most underrated mother-daughter getaways in the US.
 You can enjoy a classic high tea at The Watergate Hotel, window shop at CityCenter, glimpse Leonardo DaVinci’s Ginevra de’ Benci at the National Gallery Of Art, and treat yourself to cakecups at Baked & Wired in Georgetown, DC’s ultra-charming historic neighborhood.
 After dark, take a tour of DC by moonlight for a memorable mother-daughter night out.